Mulenga Mulenga: Career

+Her work explores contemporary and historical portrayals of black women's bodies in the setting of post-colonial Zambia, including how societal roles and identities are perpetuated and strengthened at every phase of life.

 She is a committee member of the Insaka International Artists Trust (IIAT) and a member of Triangle International Network Trust.
 Her works are characterised by the palette knife marks and the use of raw colours.
 She has exhibited her work both locally and internationally, including at Tupelo International Artists Workshop Exhibition in Cape Town, Dak’Art Biennale and Gallery of Small Things both in Senegal.
 Other locations where her work has been exhibited include Seychelles, Zimbabwe and South Africa.

 She was named an Artist in Residence at Grassworks.
 In 2019, she won the Ngoma Award for Most Outstanding Female Visual Artist.